 One of my preferred materials for 3D printing is Sainsmart TPU, available on Amazon.
 When printed at the correct temperature, the fused layer walls can become transparent.
 You can learn more about flexible filaments in our dedicated guide.

 White cement replica molded in a scanned oak texture print.
 Idea and make by Akeko on Thigiverse 3D printing is widely used as part of molding process.
 Here is an example of how 3D scanned tree textures can be used for such projects.

-If you have any other ideas for 3D printing using tree 3D scans, please contact us.
-We will be happy to collaborate and publish your idea with images here.
-If you want your local tree to be turned into something functional or decorative, also contact us, and we may help you to achieve this.
+If you have any other ideas for 3D printing using tree 3D scans, please feel free to contact us.
+We would be delighted to collaborate and showcase your idea with images here.
+Additionally, if you would like to transform your local tree into something functional or decorative, reach out to us, and we may be able to help you achieve that.

 Occasionally, we release videos or brief clips showcasing scanned textures of tree trunks and their corresponding 3D prints.
 Please subscribe to 3DWithUs Youtube channel.